Skip to contents

 Read-end counts

-To use this package, the user must provide at least one csv/tsv file with the 5’, 3’ or 5’/3’ read end counts resulting from RiboMethSeq data per sample.
+To use this package, the user must provide at least one csv/tsv file with the 5’, 3’ or 5’/3’ read-end counts resulting from RiboMethSeq data per sample.
 The folder structure containing the csv files is not important, as long as either the directory and its sub-directories contain the necessary csv/tsv files.

-1. The name of the RNA on which the read end counting was performed.
+1. The name of the rRNA on which the read end counting was performed.

-2. The number of the position on the RNA.
+2. The position’s number on the rRNA.

-3. The value of the read end counts at the position.
+3. The value of the read-end counts at the position.

 Here is an example :

-RNA Position on RNA read end count
+rRNA Position on rRNA read end count

 18S 123 3746